wolfmanjm/svd2db-v2/README.md

 script.
 There are various output formats, from listing all peripherals, to listing all registers for a specified peripheral.

-You can also create `.equ` for assembly code for the register and bitfields in that register, or cretae forth register files (usually used in mecrisp forth).
+You can also create `.equ` for assembly code for the register and bitfields in that register, or create forth register files (usually used in mecrisp forth).

 	Usage: lookup-svd.rb [options]
 	    -v, --[no-]verbose               Run verbosely